Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Bargaining Problem Perspective

 When the loss function is additionally strictly convex (in $\theta$ or $t$, respectively), the following properties also hold: \begin{enumerate} \item Every weakly Pareto optimal point in $\cR(\cF)$ is Pareto optimal. \item The set $\mathrm{conv}(\cR(\cF)) \setminus \cR(\cF)$ does not contain any weakly Pareto optimal point. \end{enumerate} \end{theorem}

 Theorem~\ref{thm:risk_set} shows that while $\cR(\cF)$ need not be convex, its convex hull $\text{conv}(\cR(\cF))$ is compact and convex and—crucially—contains no (weakly) Pareto optimal points outside $\cR(\cF)$ (see Figure~\ref{fig:risk_set}).
 Thus, convexification constitutes an exact relaxation: although the bargaining problem is formulated over $\text{conv}(\cR(\cF))$, all solutions selected by standard bargaining criteria correspond to realizable risks in $\cR(\cF)$ induced by some $f\in\cF$.
-In contrast to classical bargaining settings, which assume these properties, our results derive them from the function class $\cF$, enabling a principled cooperative bargaining analysis of fair learning.
+Classical bargaining theory takes compactness and convexity of the feasible set as primitive assumptions; our contribution is to derive these geometric properties directly from the function class and standard regularity conditions on the loss.

+Beyond well-posedness, this result serves as a general bridge between cooperative bargaining theory and fair learning: any bargaining solution that selects Pareto optimal outcome can be imported into the fair learning setting whenever Assumptions~\ref{assumps_parametric} or \ref{assumps_nonparam} holds, without requiring case-by-case verification of geometric well-posedness.
 We now turn to the axiomatic properties within this framework.